Regional Refuse Disposal District One

 FULL "office" boxes of paper: Full cardboard boxes of office paper may be placed in the single stream containers.

-Propane Tank: Gently place your 20 pound used propane tank in the lean-to appropriately labeled.
-Small one pound camping propane tanks go into the small metal containers.
+Propane Tank: Gently place your 20 pound and under used propane tank in the lean-to appropriately labeled.
 Larger tanks need to be transported to the construction and demolition / oversized MSW (previously known as "Bulky Waste") area on top of the hill.
 See attendant for additional information.
+NEVER put a propane tank of any size in a dumpster or hopper, this includes the small camp stove tanks!

 Tire Tubes: Place tire tubes in the hopper appropriately labeled.
 This is next to the propane lean-to.